LoveLifeLoveLafang/DataStructureAlgorithms/README.md

-implement some algorithms puzzles in C/C++/GO/javascript/python
+implement some algorithm puzzles in C/C++/GO/javascript/python